TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/css_functions.md

 Here, the value of `color` is the function `rgb()`, which accepts arguments in the form of numbers.
 It processes those numbers to calculate the rgb color corresponding to the three values given.
 Similarly, the `background` property has a value of `linear-gradient(90deg, blue, red)`. `linear-gradient` generates a gradient image using the parameters it's been given.
 It needs at least two color arguments: colors to transition between.
 Additionally, you can set the angle of direction of the gradient line (like we've done in the example), add more color values, etc.

 Unlike programming languages you’ll use in TOP, CSS does not allow us to create our own functions.
-Instead, the language comes bundled with a list of premade functions that will help you solve the most common styling problems.
+Instead, the language comes bundled with a list of premeds functions that will help you solve the most common styling problems.

 Besides defining colors, <span id='responsive-design-knowledge-check'>there are several CSS functions that are useful when designing a website’s layout and sizing<span>.
 These become important when thinking about responsive design.